-Net sales.
-Net sales were \$219.8 in fiscal 2002, down 36% from \$342.4 million in fiscal 2001.
+Net sales Net sales were \$219.8 million in fiscal 2002, down 36% from \$342.4 million in fiscal 2001.
 The decline reflected the continuation of weakened business conditions in the semiconductor industry that began in the second half of fiscal 2001, as the semiconductor industry experienced unprecedented deterioration in market conditions, with rapidly falling rates of factory utilization and reduced capital spending.
-The sales decrease was attributable to softer demand for both fluid handling products, which generally depend on capital spending levels, and microelectronics products, which also depend on the manufacturing utilization of semiconductor industry.
+The sales decrease was attributable to softer demand for both fluid handling products, which generally depend on capital spending levels, and microelectronics products, which also depend on the utilization at semiconductor manufacturing facilities.
 Although the Company reported sequentially higher quarterly sales as fiscal 2002 progressed, fourth quarter revenues were still significantly below the record levels experienced in the first half of 2001.

-Fiscal 2002 sales for the Microelectronics Group were down 28% from fiscal 2001 and accounted for about 76% of Entegris sales.
-Fluid Handling sales in 2002 were down 52% from a year ago, making up 24% of total sales.
+Fiscal 2002 sales to the semiconductor market were down 41% from fiscal 2001, while accounting for about 80% of Entegris sales.
+Sales of the Company's data storage products in 2002 were down 34% from a year ago, making up 11% of total sales.